morarsebastianroloway/fbv/README.md

 - ASP.NET Core Web API: A framework for building HTTP-based services using .NET.
 - AutoMapper: A library for object-to-object mapping.
 - Handlebars.Net: A template engine for generating HTML templates.
-- HTML-Renderer: A library for generating pdf files.
+- iTextSharp: A library for generating pdf files.
 - Swagger: An open-source framework for documenting and testing APIs.

 ## API Documentation